nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 - already described investigation (and study) for another facility, would not want to double the work for another assay

-## Preparing your service platform to implement the ARC
+## Preparing your platform to benefit from the ARC

-- Start creating your projects as ARCs
+1. Start creating your projects as ARCs
+   -
+2. [Create a group](./../DataHUB-Manual/datahub-CreateGroup.html) in the DataHUB for your platform
-  - You
+   - A platform group
+   - If desired, you can easily set up an automated synchronization between your local (file share) and remote (DataHUB) ARCs
 - Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
+  - Let your clients know, what information you need from them
 - Share an example ARC in the [DataHUB](https://git.nfdi4plants.org)
-  - An example ARC helps to show customers the ARC concept and structure
+  - An example ARC helps to show clients the ARC concept and structure
-  - Where can they find what information (protocols, the datasets)
+  - Where can they find what information (protocols, datasets, results)
   - How can they interact with the ARC

-- Write a guide to tell your customers
+- Write a guide to tell your clients